bwritchie/cybersecuritybase-project-2/WriteUp.md

 with `vagrant:vagrant`.
 This was not detected by Snort, and it appears to be a routine login to `wp-admin`, but a wordpress administrator might have noticed failed logins from other users.
-However, this was the closest that I was able to get to an system compromise without any detection from Snort.
+However, this would allow the Wordpress install to be modified (e.g. to distribute malware) and this was the closest that I was able to get to an system compromise without any detection from Snort.

 ## Conclusion